The Holy Month of Ramadan

 O Allah, indeed You are forgiving.
 You love to forgive, so forgive me.

-Zakat al-Fitr is a special type of charity given to support those who are unable to purchase new clothing and food for the feast of Eid al-Fitr at the end of Ramadan.
+Zakat al-Fitr is a special type of charity given toward the end of Ramadan to support those who are unable to purchase new clothing and food for the feast of Eid al-Fitr.